Ambras Castle: Upper Castle

 The Upper Castle, the oldest part of Ambras Castle, contains the Habsburg Portrait Gallery.
-About 300 portraits from the 15th to the 19th century, including King Albrecht II, Emperor Maximilian I, Charles V and Ferdinand I, to the last emperor of the Holy Roman Empire, Franz II, a contemporary of Napoleon Bonaparte.
+About 300 portraits from the 15th to the 19th century, including King Albert II, Emperor Maximilian I, Charles V and Ferdinand I, to the last emperor of the Holy Roman Empire, Francis II, a contemporary of Napoleon Bonaparte.
 Because of the various dynastic relations, the collection also shows members of other European dynasties.
 The portraits were painted by well-known artists such as Lucas Cranach the Elder, Antonis Mor, Titian, Anthony van Dyck and Diego Velázquez.

 The Strasser Collection of Glass is amongst the most important of its kind in the world.
 Built up by Professor Rudolf Strasser over a period of more than fifty years this collection includes valuable Renaissance and Baroque Period glasses from Europe's most important glass producing regions, for example Venice, Bohemia, Hall, Innsbruck and Silesia.
 The high quality of the collection is quite comparable with the collection of these epochs in the Corning Museum of Glass.

 The Collection of Gothic Sculpture presents objects date from the time of Emperor Maximilian I (1459–1519).
 The main work is the imposing St George altar-piece which was made by Sebold Bocksdorfer commissioned by Maximilian and important for the Habsburg's Order of Saint George.

 The Inner Courtyard, decorated between 1564 and 1567 with grisaille painting al fresco (grey painting on still-wet plaster), is among the best-preserved examples of fresco from the sixteenth century.
 The representations of princely virtues and muses, female and male heroes, and diverse heroic acts sought to display the royalty as exemplary.
 They relate to their commissioner Archduke Ferdinand II, patron of the arts and host of lavish festivities.

 In cultural historical terms the Bathing Chambers of Philippine Welser, the only bath of the 16th century completely preserved, is something of a cultural heritage.

 The Chapel is dedicated to St. Nicholas.
-Consecrated for the first time in 1330 and often rebuilt over the centuries, it was finally painted in the 19th century by the Innsbruck painter August Wörndle.
+Consecrated for the first time in 1330 and often rebuilt over the centuries, it was finally painted in the 19th century by the Innsbruck painter August von Wörndle.